July 3, 2018

 I find zippers fascinating and they certainly deserve a separate chapter or even a post.
 For the time being, you have to forgive me for giving you just a couple of simple clues on how to date a vintage garment thanks to zippers.

 - Though the metal zipper was invented in the 1800s it was only first used in women’s clothes in the 1930s and placed either in the side seam or centre back of the dress, usually very short in length, concealed with a flap of fabric, as it was considered vulgar.
-You see, zippers made it too easy to take one’s garment off and clearly a real lady wouldn’t be in a hurry to undress.
+You see, zippers made it too easy to take one’s garment off and a real lady wouldn’t be in a hurry to undress.
 Or would she? 🙂

 - I really struggle to find 1930s evening gowns that would be the right size and have a zipper, without which putting on a velvet or liquid satin gown is almost impossible, at least for me.